Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 }
 ```

-&nbsp;&nbsp;&nbsp;And with that and a couple of updates to the code all remaining errors end up being about things not existing which will be implemented in the logic.
+&nbsp;&nbsp;&nbsp;And that along with a couple of updates to the code all the remaining errors end up being about things not existing.
+More importantly those things don't exist because they are to be implimented in the logic.
-I have some of the framework needed to get it running in some form.
+I now have some of the framework needed to get it running in some form.
 About all I can see needing to have the basic start up screen working is said start up screen.
 That will require what ends up being me just hardcoding the menu screens.

-####Small addon
+####Small Addon

 &nbsp;&nbsp;&nbsp;As a bit of a fun addition I will layout how I plan to make dogs act.
 They will be the new monster on the 4th dungeon level and represented by a brown 'd'.